Fellow, Alexander von Humboldt-Stiftung (Germany), hosted by the Technische Universität-Dresden (2010-2014)

 Director, Salzburg Semester of the University of Redlands/Bildungsverein der Universität von Redlands (2010-2012)

-I am also Associate Professor of and Chair in the Department of Political Science at the University of Redlands, and former Director of Latin American Studies.
+I am Associate Professor of and Chair in the Department of Political Science at the University of Redlands, and former Director of Latin American Studies.
 I received my Ph.D. and M.A. in Political Science at the University of North Carolina, Chapel Hill and my B.A. in Sociology and Spanish at Macalester College.
 I am a former Fellow at the Center for U.S.-Mexican Studies at the University of California, San Diego, and Visiting Researcher at the Centro de Investigación y Docencia Económicas (CIDE) in Mexico City and the Politics program at the University of Edinburgh.

 I was the Director of the University of Redlands' exchange program in Salzburg, Austria - a program with over fifty years of history introducing Redlands students to European history, politics, and culture through in-class studies and extensive group travel.
 Our curriculum emphasized Austria's position at the crossroads of Europe, and included program-sponsored travel to Vienna and Budapest, through the Balkan peninsula, and across the former East Germany.
 In all of those sites, our students encountered the legacies of the Habsburg Empire, the problems of multinational states, socialism's effect on people and place, and the politics of war and postwar reconstruction.
-I remain very vested in the internationalization of undergraduate education, and have worked with IES Abroad for several years to maintain excellence in their overseas programs.
+I remain very vested in the internationalization of undergraduate education, and worked with IES Abroad for several years to maintain excellence in their overseas programs.